What is a 'Hub'/'Hub Host'?

 What's the go with 'Name your price'?

-In alignment with the concept of ‘risk sharing’, TFG is experimenting with a ‘Name Your Price’ model.
+In alignment with the concept of ‘risk sharing’, TFG uses with a ‘Name Your Price’ model.

 The basic premise is that affluent members of our community who can afford to, can elect to contribute more towards their share, in order to enable less fortunate members to access shares at a lower cost.